jgrindall/udacity-fsjs-project4/README.md

 #### Functionality

 - The users's shopping cart is held in local storage if they are not logged in.

-- Once they log in it will be synced with the database.
+Once they log in it will be synced with the database.
+Users can edit their cart and then log in when they want to checkout, or they can log in first and edit their cart.

+- The default username and password are udacity/udac1ty

 - Any api calls to the 'cart' are protected by a JWT.

-- Users can edit their cart and then log in when they want to checkout, or they can log in first and edit their cart.

 #### Tests